Boston Dental Implants

-Implants are placed in a two step process.
-First the implant is surgically implanted in your jawbone just below your gumline.
-Then bone grows in tightly around the implant, a process called osseointegration, anchoring the implant to the jawbone.
+Implants are placed in a two-step process.
+First the root form is surgically implanted in your jawbone just below your gumline.
+Then bone grows in tightly around the implant, a process called osseointegration, anchoring it to the jawbone.

 The second step is placing a crown on the implant, which completes the tooth restoration.